-It’s a little more than four hours southwest from Denver, but it’s worth the drive.
-This small, former mining town feels like it exists in its own little bubble of relaxation.
-Speed limits are extra slow, the downtown looks and feels old-fashioned and the scenic drives just beg for you to take your time and take in the views.
+The town has dubbed itself the “Last great Colorado ski town,” but Crested Butte is also worth a visit after the snow melts.
+Located a little more than four hours southwest from Denver, the small, former mining city feels like it exists in its own little bubble of relaxation.
+Speed limits are extra slow, the downtown looks and feels old-fashioned, and the scenic drives just beg for you to take your time and enjoy the views.

-There’s a ton of adventure awaiting in Crested Butte.
-Here are 10 of our favorite ways to explore the town, beyond skiing—including many ideas that are quirky and unique, just like the town itself.
+There’s a ton of adventure awaiting in Crested Butte beyond skiing—including many activities that are quirky and unique, just like the town itself.

 Other lifts run throughout the summer, too.
 If a noon ride better fits your schedule, hop on the Silver Queen lift, get off at the peak and have a picnic with amazing views.
-Make sure you pack your camera.
-These snaps will be frame-worthy.
+Summer lifts typically start running in early June.

 Take a Scenic Drive

-Crested Butte has some stunning scenic drives.
-Kebler Pass is especially stunning when the leaves are changing colors in the fall, but it’s truly impressive year-round.
-Beware: The road isn’t all paved, but it’s not extreme.
+Crested Butte has some stunning scenic drives, and Kebler Pass is especially beautiful when the leaves are changing colors in the fall.
+The road isn’t all paved, but it’s not extreme.
 Bring some snacks and pull off at a designated viewing point for a little picnic and photo shoot.

-Crested Butte has multiple Colorado Scenic Byways, too: the West Elk Loop and the Silver Thread Silver Byway.
+Crested Butte has multiple Colorado Scenic Byways, like the West Elk Loop and the Silver Thread Silver Byway.

-You can tell a lot about a community by its historical buildings, and you can also learn something by hanging out with the locals in the watering hole.
-In the summer, Crested Butte brings the two together for a unique Historic Pub Crawl.
+You can tell a lot about a community by its historical buildings, and also learn something by hanging out with the locals in a bar.
+Each summer in August, Crested Butte brings the two together for a unique Historic Pub Crawl.

 Guests can hop between the different historic drinking establishments of the town and learn stories about the Wild West and its saloons.
 A historian will be waiting at each bar to share the tales.

-There are plenty of different ways to explore Crested Butte: rafting, jeep tours, fishing trips, hiking and even on zipline.
+There are plenty of different ways to explore Crested Butte: rafting, jeep tours, fishing trips, hiking, and even zip-line.
 This Crested Butte Zipline Tour spans five different lines united by various platforms, such as bridges and towers.
 It will keep you soaring high in the sky for up to two hours.
-Visitors can sign up for a zipline tour daily in the summer and then on weekend in the fall.
-Ask about the zipline and rafting combo if you want to explore Crested Butte from the air and the water.

-Another fun way to tackle the mountain is on bike.
-Crested Butte has more than 700 miles of singletrack trails and is a popular destination for mountain bikers.
+Another fun way to tackle the mountain is on a bike.
+Crested Butte has more than 750 miles of singletrack trails and is a popular destination for mountain bikers.
 You can find trails for all levels, from beginner to advanced.

 A good beginner-intermediate trail is the Lupine Trail.
-First, it's not far from town.
-Second, the view is amazing; per the name of the trail, it's lined by flowers.
-It has enough peaks and drops to be interesting but isn't too extreme.
-Best of all, it's open... much of the year, boasting one of the longest riding seasons in the area.
+It's not far from town, and has enough peaks and drops to be interesting, but isn't too extreme.
+Best of all, the views are amazing as per the name of the trail; the route is lined by flowers.

 Crested Butte offers some popular, family-friendly summer concert series.
 There are the Alpenglow concerts, a free outdoor show on Monday evenings, and the Live From Mt.
 CB series, which brings free, live music to the base of the mountain.
 Bring a blanket and relax to music under the sky.
 Check the calendars for the musical line-up.

 If you want to see wildlife, you’re in luck.
 Crested Butte is known for its animal residents, especially elk and deer.
-You can also find an impressive bird population here.
+(You'll also find an impressive bird population.)

 The best time of year to spot elk is early fall when they’re most active as they try to prepare for the cold winter and the elk perform their famous bugling and mating ritual.
-A popular tourist activity is to listen to the elk bugle and see if you can catch a photo of them.
-From a distance.
-Stay your distance from wildlife.
-Don't be The Tourist who gets mauled for a silly selfie.
+One popular tourist activity is to listen to the elk bugle and try to catch a photo of them, but do keep your distance from wildlife.
+Don't be the tourist who gets mauled for a silly selfie.

-Be careful: Bears live here, too.
-If you run across one getting, definitely don't try to take a bear selfie.
+Warning: Bears live here, too.
+If you run across one, definitely don't try to take a photo.

-Montanya Distillers is a micro-distillery in Crested Butte.
-It's located at 9,000 feet above sea level.
-Although it’s not the highest distillery in the state (head to Breckenridge for that honor), the altitude does still affect the rum production, from distilling to aging.
-This rum is made in a traditional way by hand.
-Take a tour and taste it for yourself.
-If you’re lucky, you might catch live music during your visit.
+Montanya Distillers is a micro-distillery located at 9,000 feet above sea level.
+Although it’s not the highest distillery in the state (head to Breckenridge for that honor,) the altitude does still affect the handcrafted rum production, from distilling to aging.
+Take a tour and taste it for yourself, and if you’re lucky, you might catch live music during your visit.

-Three Rivers Resort is one of our favorite places to stay near Crested Butte, in the tiny town of Almont.
-Here, you can stay in a cabin dating back to the 1800s, right close to the river.
-Go fishing, hiking, rafting, kayaking, horseback riding, on a zipline tour, four-wheel drive excursion or more, all in the pristine peacefulness of Colorado’s nature.
+Three Rivers Resort is near Crested Butte, located in the woods by the tiny town of Almont.
+You can bunk in a cabin dating back to the 1800s, right close to the river.
+All the cabins come with full kitchens, baths, and a grill for cooking out.
+Some have laundry and hot tubs.
+Activities include fishing, hiking, rafting, kayaking, horseback riding, four-wheel drive excursions, and more.

-The Gunnison National Forest couldn’t be closer.
-Make sure you pay it a visit.
-Fun fact: Teddy Roosevelt created this forest in 1905.
+The Gunnison National Forest couldn’t be closer, so make sure to pay a visit.
+Fun fact: Teddy Roosevelt created the forest in 1905.